-Romania: SOCAR Azerbaijan evaluates the purchase of Oltchim petrochemical plant3.
-July 2014. / SEE Energy News
+Romania: SOCAR Azerbaijan evaluates the purchase of Oltchim petrochemical plant, SEE Energy News

 Azerbaijan state oil company SOCAR is interested in taking over the petrochemical plant Oltchim and analyzes this opportunity, stated Hamza Karimov, GM of SOCAR Romania.
 Socar already is in the process of analysing this business opportunity and the decision will be made in mother company in Azerbaijan.
 Oltchim is the one of the largest companies in Romania but its being insolvent since 1Q/2013.